genialkartik/Macfolio/README.md

 I have used Visual Studio Code for the entire development of this project and prefer the same for further development.

 ## ScreenShot:
 ![Screenshot_2020-11-06 Macfolio(1)](https://user-images.githubusercontent.com/32240906/98386933-cfd4ed80-2076-11eb-9044-59ff16ae31f2.jpg)

  ### 🔥  Contribution
  Your contributions are always welcome and appreciated.
-Following are the things you can do to contribute to this project.
+Following are the things you can do to contribute to this project:

  1. **Report a bug** <br>
  If you think you have encountered a new issue, and I should know about it, feel free to report it [here](https://github.com/genialkartik/Macfolio/issues/new) and I will take care of it.